-The TSD uses Doppler lasers to monitor the response of a pavement to the application of a rolling load at highway speeds.
-TSD data provides continuous pavement deflection profiles, from which bearing capacity indices can be derived and pavement fatigue can be estimated.
-The high accuracy and resolution of the TSD data enables engineers to pinpoint areas where the pavement structure may be subject to failure.
-ARRB owns and operates two (soon to be three) of the eleven TSDs in the world, including the only one in North America.
+The iPAVe provides continuous pavement deflection profiles, from which bearing capacity indices can be derived and pavement fatigue can be estimated.
+The high accuracy and resolution of the iPAVe data enable engineers to pinpoint areas where the pavement structure may be subject to failure, providing an additional dimension for pavement evaluation.